 One such solution we employ is the use of Wi-Fi tracking.
 Since most shopping malls already have an existing Wi-Fi infrastructure, it can be used as the bases for this system.

 Most modern Wi-Fi access points have the ability to geolocate the signals they receive.
 The first thought that comes to mind when you hear such a statement would be that most shoppers do not connect to the Wi-Fi network in stores, so it is not possible to use that for tracking.
 However, there is a workaround for this.
 Most modern phones have inbuilt Wi-Fi and as long as it is not turned off or in Airplane Mode, their device will ping out to your access points on a regular basis even when they don’t connect to your Wi-Fi.
 This method is both possible and acceptable to use that for anonymous measurement.
 Another advantage is that this can be done in real-time.

-There are, however, a few considerations to be taken into account.
+There are, however, a few considerations to be taken into account when it comes to shopping mall analytics.
 Whereas in a smaller setting such as the previously mentioned grocery stores, where the whole shopping journey is analyzed, in a larger setting, such as a shopping center, due to its size, it is only possible to analyze how customers move around the main aisles.
 Thanks to heat maps generated by our solution, we can know the areas with more customer engagement throughout the shopping mall.